hackclub/hackclub/workshops/drum_pad/README.md

 ## Getting started

-Let's start by setting up or coding environment on [repl.it](https://repl.it/), a free, online code editor.
+Let's start by setting up our coding environment on [repl.it](https://repl.it/), a free, online code editor.
-To start your coding right away, navigate to https://repl.it/languages/html, and you will have your whole setup ready when you sign up.
+To start your coding right away, navigate to [repl.it](https://repl.it/languages/html), and you will have your whole setup ready when you sign up.

 You will see that there are already three files named index.html, style.css, and script.js.
 Navigate to your `index.html` file, and we can start working on the structure of our drum pads in our HTML file.

 ## HTML:

-We will start writing HTML, going into our `<body>` tag, where we write code that will be shown to the user.

-Inside the `<body>` tag, we will create a big header that displays the text `DRUM PAD`, and we will do that with the `<h1>` tag:
+Inside the `<body>` tag is where we will write most of our HTML code, we will create a header that displays the text `DRUM PAD`, and we will do that with the `<h1>` tag:

 ```html
 <h1>DRUM PAD</h1>
 ```

-Then just under the `<h1>` tag, we will have three rows and four columns of pads, and each pad will be created with the `<div>` tag.
-You can think of the `<div>` tag as a box or container, and that's why we are using it here because each of our pads will have a boxy look.
+Just under the `<h1>` tag, we will have three rows and four columns of pads.
+Each pad will be created with the `<div>` tag.
+You can think of the `<div>` tag as a box or container, and we are using it because each of our pads will have a boxy look.

 ```html
 <!-- Parent div -->
 <div>